20007884/251-Ass1/README.md

 Previous submissions are recorded at: > https://github.com/20007884/251-Assignment1.git

+My test class for Assignment 1 ran successfully at first, but after completing all the tasks, there was a very confusing problem and it skipped my tests (the problem was:
+There were no tests and Internal Error occurred.),I did not solve this problem when I checked online and asked my classmates, so my CI also showed that the test failed.
+But there was nothing wrong with my test class.

 ## How to run and folders contained
 Required Java version 1.8 at least.